tomashauser/relational-converter-backend/README.md

 ## Introduction

 This project serves as a backend for my [bachelor's thesis](https://dspace.cvut.cz/handle/10467/101022).
+The frontend is available [here](https://github.com/tomashauser/relational-converter-frontend).

 The purpose of the application is to provide a way to convert between two widely used relational algebra notations.